We may get commissions for purchases made through links in this post.

 Essentially, the genetic inheritance pattern means that a calico – or tortie – is almost certainly female.
 This can be helpful when you’re trying to sex kittens.

-Or you can just impress your friends with quickly guessing that a cat is a female, simply by noting the calico coat pattern!
+Or you can just impress your friends by quickly guessing that a cat is a female, simply by noting the calico coat pattern!

 Calico vs. tortoiseshell – what’s the difference?